Who doesn’t love a good road trip?

-This might waterfalls stands at 120 meters tall and flows with the most stunning blue water I have ever seen.
-And this is only the beginning of impressive bodies of waters.
-On this road trip in Chiapas, you still have yet to see the Lagos de Montebello, Lagos de Colon, Las Nubes, Agua Azul, the list continues!
-So many stunning bodies of water in such a small state all surrounded by the wild jungle.
+This mighty waterfall stands at 120 meters tall and flows with some of the bluest water I have ever seen.
+And this is only the beginning of impressive bodies of water.
+On this road trip in Chiapas, look forward to the peaceful Lagos de Montebello, off-the-beaten-path Lagos de Colon, roaring Las Nubes, and the mighty Agua Azul!

-I’ve only given you a sneak peak as to what a road trip in Chiapas would entail.
-If these things even only slightly interest you, you can read the full itinerary to find out all the other great things to see and do in Chiapas.
+This is only a sneak peek as to what a road trip in Chiapas would entail.
+If these activities slightly interest you, you can read the full itinerary to find out all the other great things to see and do in Chiapas.

-A Foodie’s Dream from Mexico City to San Miguel de Allende
+5. Mexico City to San Miguel de Allende, a Foodie’s Paradise

-What You’ll See from Mexico City to San Miguel de Allende
+Mexico City to San Miguel de Allende Highlights

 It all starts in Mexico City.
 Mexico City is home to some of Mexico’s finest restaurants, tantalizing taco stands, and eclectic bars and cafes.
 If you love traveling for food then you will be in heaven upon arrival in Mexico City.
 We recommend you spend your time eating your way through Mexico City.
 And, if you have time, consider visiting some of Mexico’s most famed attractions such as the Frida Khalo Museum or the Bosque de Chapultepec before making your way to Teotihuacan on one of the best road trips in Mexico.